China's Spiritual Need and Claims

+Before publication, the book was proofread by Jane Faulding who went on to become Taylor's second wife.

 China's millions

 China’s Spiritual Need and Claims was a prime recruitment tool for the newly begun China Inland Mission, but it also influenced men and women to apply for service with other mission agencies.
 Taylor compiled the book at the urging of his pastor, William Garrett Lewis, of Westbourne Grove Church, who thought that the topic was too weighty not to be printed.

 Taylor's wife, Maria, helped him in the writing of the book.
 On Sundays, they worked together, and she mostly transcribed his words.
 They were both influenced by a book by Evan Davies (missionary) called China and her Spiritual Claims from about twenty years previously.